-When retiring an asset, the Department that had custody of the asset must complete and submit an Asset Retirement Capital Asset-PMD-Fleet Status Change Request Form to the Capital Assets Team.
-This electronic form will be routed for proper approval and signatures.
-The Asset Retirement Form should be properly approved by the Department with signature and date on the form.
-This form is located in the Forms Portal under Financial Management Services.
+When retiring an asset, the Department that had custody of the asset must complete and submit an Asset Retirement Form to the Capital Assets Team.
+The n S

+Asset Retirement Form should be properly approved by the Department with signature and date on the form.